henrikstengaard/classicwb-full-package/README.md

 - Removed all "press enter to continue" expect last one used after installation complete message is shown.
 - Removed and reduced waits.
 - Adjusted text spacing.

-## Installation

-Download latest release [here](../../releases) and copy it to HstWB Installer "packages" directory, which typically is "c:\Program Files (x86)\HstWB Installer\Packages".